jogetoss/openid-connect-authentication/README.md

 Projects under JogetOSS are community-driven and community-supported.
 To obtain support, ask questions, get answers and help others, please participate in the [Community Q&A](https://answers.joget.org/).

+Note: When building the plugin, if you encounter the error below:

+The POM for org.joget:wflow-enterprise-plugins:jar:7.0-SNAPSHOT is missing, no dependency information available

+Failed to execute goal on project record-locking-form-element: Could not resolve dependencies for project org.joget.plugin.saml:wflow-saml:bundle:7.0.0: Could not find artifact org.joget:wflow-enterprise-plugins:jar:7.0-SNAPSHOT -> [Help 1]
+To obtain this jar, you will need to find it in the extracted jw.war folder.
+You can also find it in your joget installation /jw/WEB-INF/lib directory.
+Please run the following command to install the dependencies.

+mvn install:install-file -Dfile=jw-enterprise-plugins-7.0.31.jar -DgroupId=org.joget -DartifactId=wflow-enterprise-plugins -Dversion=7.0-SNAPSHOT -Dpackaging=jar -DgeneratePom=true
+*Take note of the version (jw-enterprise-plugins-7.0.31.jar), and make sure you change it to your respective version.

 # Contributing

 This project welcomes contributions and suggestions, please open an issue or create a pull request.